A Newsletter Where Medicine Meets Humanity

-Physician, author, speaker, and medical cultural critic.
+I am a physician, author, and medical cultural critic.

 Recent Public Lecture - Racism in Medical Education